nshakoori/pokemon/README.md

         ```
     - Install gems:
         bundle install
+    - Run migrations:
+        rails db:migrate
     - Run rails's server
         rails s
     - Run sidekiq server
         bundle exec sidekiq
     - Go to localhost:3000

+Notes:
+    - I used Sidekiq to create workers to create and delete backups
+    - One improvement to implement is a progress bar to show after user clicks on Create Backup